 This post was written by Karen Mendelsohn Gould.
 Karen has been a top agent in the San Francisco residential real estate market for over 20 years.
-A consistent top producer, she is ranked among the top 2% of agents globally.
+A consistent top producer at Compass, she is ranked among the top 2% of agents globally.

 As a real estate agent working in a competitive market, I’m constantly rushing between client meetings, visiting properties and other engagements.
 Like many agents, my hectic schedule often leaves me struggling to find time for admin work.

 Eventually, I realized that to continue providing exceptional service to my clients and stay fully up-to-date on all of my admin and marketing tasks, I needed additional support.

 So, I hired a virtual real estate assistant from Prialto.
 This decision has been a game changer for me.
 My assistant quickly learned my real estate world, constantly goes beyond the call of duty and saves me countless hours of admin work.

 She has been instrumental in helping me across so many basic, but important, parts of my business — like updating and consolidating my contacts, research, list building, calling on expired listings, CRM support, and managing birthday and anniversary email campaigns.

 Here are six ways a real estate virtual assistant will save you time and help you close more deals.

 1) Keep Your Contacts Consolidated and Up-to-Date